joshspeagle/dynesty/README.md

 ```

 ### Tutorial
-An Jupyter notebook that demonstrates all of the features can be found [here](Demo.ipynb).
+A Jupyter notebook that demonstrates all of the features can be found [here](Demo.ipynb).